tomtomwombat/fastbloom/README.md

 - ...
 - `hash23(item) % 64`

-Instead, `fastbloom` derives a hash of the item with ~20 bits set and then adds it to the bit vector with a bitwise OR:
+Instead, `fastbloom` uses a "sparse hash", a composed hash with less than 32 expected number of bits set.
+In this case, a ~20 bit set sparse hash is derived from the item and added to the bit vector with a bitwise OR:
 - `hash0(item) & hash1(item) | hash2(item) & hash3(item)`

 That's 4 hashes versus 24!